Matesxs/GAN-Playground/README.md

 - [ ] Optimize preprocessing dataset (Too slow)
 - [ ] Test difference between models with conv2 layers with enabled and disabled bias
 - [ ] Add sources to this readme
+- [ ] Optimize interface scripts with more acessible settings